-The BECS research group houses a wide range of high quality research facilities and equipment within the Gregory Building.
+The BECS research group houses a wide range of high quality research facilities and equipment within the Molema Building.
 These facilities are essential in the support of our research needs but can also be made available to external organisations.
 Any enquires regarding our facilities should be directed to the BECS technician and lab manager Mr Mohammad Ali Salik.

 Agilent GCMS (5977A MSD/7890B GC System)